January Birthstone Garnet: Fun Facts

 - Out of all the colors of garnet, green garnet gems are the most valuable and are very rare.
 Also, attractive red garnets are precious stones and therefore demand a high price.

 - Garnet's value: Raw garnet stones range from $500 a carat for good colors with some inclusions.
-Garnet's value rises to $2,000 to $7,000 for clean, very deluxe larger stones with top color.
+The Garnet price rises to $2,000 to $7,000 for clean, very deluxe larger stones with top color.

-- Designer Carl Fabergé, favored green garnets (demantoid) and used it in his famous, very lush jeweled eggs and other fanciful jewelry he created for the Russian Imperial family.
+- Famous Garnet Stones: Designer Carl Fabergé, favored green garnets (demantoid) and used it in his famous, very lush jeweled eggs and other fanciful jewelry he created for the Russian Imperial family.

-- Garnet gemstones aren’t mined underground.
+- Garnet gems aren’t mined underground.
 Instead, raw garnets are commonly found in streams and watery areas as small pebbles.

-- Garnet crystals are found in many places around the world including North and South America, Australia, India, Asia and Spain.
+- Garnet rocks are found in many places around the world including North and South America, Australia, India, Asia and Spain.

-- Usually, natural garnets don't require any additional treatments before selling.
-There is a large supply of natural garnets saturated enough that they don't warrant being altered, which is ideal for people who want natural gemstones without paying a lot.
+- Usually, raw garnets don't require any additional treatments before selling.
+There is a large supply of uncut garnet stones saturated enough that they don't warrant being altered, which is ideal for people who want natural gemstones without paying a lot.

-- On the market, there are many garnet simulants made from glass.
-Some antique pieces of jewelry feature dark red glass made to look like authentic garnet gems, so you should always have antique jewelry tested for authenticity.
+- On the market, there are many garnet crystal simulants made from glass.
+Some antique pieces of jewelry feature dark red glass made to look like authentic garnet quartz, so you should always have antique jewelry tested for authenticity.

 - No gemstone is without its lore.
-Garnet stones are a symbol of peace, health and strong friendship.
+Garnet jewels are a symbol of peace, health and strong friendship.

 - Do not wash garnet stones with water on a regular basis.
 Exercise extra care when cleaning your garnet jewelry to give it a bright, clean shine.
 Instead, polish the stones with a fresh, dry cloth.
 Be sure that you use a soft cloth, not one that has any texture and that might scratch the surface of your garnet jewelry.